 - Difficulty thinking, concentrating, or making decisions

-The most commonly prescribed antidepressants are selective serotonin reuptake inhibitors (SSRIs) such as fluoxetine (Prozac) and paroxetine (Paxil).
-These medications are generally safer than others at higher doses and come with fewer problematic side effects.
+The most commonly prescribed antidepressants are selective serotonin reuptake inhibitors (SSRIs) such as fluoxetine (Prozac), paroxetine (Paxil) and sertraline (Zoloft).
+These medications are generally safe at higher doses and come with few problematic side effects.
 However, many different antidepressant options are available, and your doctor will work with you to find the right medication and dosage.

 While many people with depression require therapy or other professional medical care, there are home remedies that can help resolve mild cases or complement treatment.

 There are several strategies and treatments that can help you manage your depression symptoms.
 They can also help prevent recurrence after a depressive reaction has passed.

 Your lifestyle influences your depression.
 When depressed, you’re more likely to make unhealthy choices, and unhealthy choices can make you more depressed.